nvardya/Build-REST-API-and-Dockerize/README.md

 This project is a web application that is built with a microservices archutecture.
 Docker Containers and Docker Compose support the deployment of these microservices.
 This document will outline the steps needed to build and deploy this web application.

 # 1. Overview
 3 total microservices were created to support the web application.
 A Docker Container was created for each of them.
-Docker Compose orchestrates the launch of all 3 containers:
+Docker Compose orchestrates the deploymenmt of all 3 containers:

 ![image](https://user-images.githubusercontent.com/53916435/174485385-0805fe92-ccc4-4732-b119-b61f10385b53.png)